Lower back pain is one of the most common complaints, and can be caused by everything from strained muscles to bulging discs.

 Credit: Steven Frame | Shutterstock

-Causes of pain
+Types and causes of pain

-Lower back pain has many causes.
-For some people, twisting or lifting a heavy load the wrong way can sprain or strain the muscles and ligaments in the back.
+Twisting or lifting a heavy load the wrong way can sprain or strain the muscles and ligaments in the back, causing acute back pain.
 In addition, the cushiony discs between the backbones, or vertebrae, tend to disintegrate with age, reducing how much shock absorption they can provide, though doctors don't agree on how much this causes back pain.
 [Infographic: Diagram of the Skeletal System]

 Relief & treatment